wp-plugins/earth-hour/readme.txt

 === Plugin Name ===
 Contributors: BraveNewCode
-Tags: environment, bravenewcode, voteearth, earthhour Requires at least: 2.7
-Tested up to: 2.7.1
+Tags: environment, bravenewcode, voteearth, earthhour Requires at least: 2.6 ested up to: 2.7.1
 Stable tag: 1.0.5

 Earth Hour is a WordPress plugin that will temporarily disable a blog during Earth Hour to show support for the initiative and the environment.